What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 The human response: NUCLEAR IS BAD.
 All of it.
 Everywhere.
 Forever.

-We don’t make distinctions.
 One disaster, and we threw out the cleanest baseload power we had.
-The uranium supply chain collapsed, mining investment evaporated, and enrichment capacity was mothballed.
+The uranium supply chain collapsed, mining investment evaporated, enrichment capacity was mothballed.

-Now AI data centers are needing massive power, and everyone suddenly wants nuclear again.
+Now AI data centers need massive power, and everyone suddenly wants nuclear again.
 Except the supply chain is broken.
-It’ll take a decade minimum to rebuild - if it’s even possible.
+It’ll take a decade minimum to rebuild.

 The Commodity Supercycle Intensifies

 Trade wars are back.
-Tariffs, export restrictions, and economic nationalism are fragmenting global supply chains.
+Tariffs, export restrictions, economic nationalism are fragmenting global supply chains.

-When countries can’t rely on global trade, they’re stockpiling.
-When supply chains are fracturing, buffer stocks are increasing.
-When geopolitical tension is rising, energy security becomes non-negotiable.
+When countries can’t rely on global trade, they stockpile.
+When supply chains fracture, buffer stocks increase.
+When geopolitical tension rises, energy security becomes non-negotiable.

-Commodities aren’t just rallying - they’re entering a supercycle driven by deglobalization and underinvestment.
+Commodities are entering a supercycle driven by deglobalization and underinvestment.

 Hard assets are the only answer when growth is dying and governments are printing money to force activity in the real economy.